Our Purpose

 • Generating and supporting all-inclusive humor generation and analysis relative to AI.

-• Serve as a general center for AI research and education for A&M-Commerce’s AI Initiative.
+• Serve as a general center for AI research and education for East Texas A&M’s AI Initiative.

 • Develop a scalable knowledge graph resource base for research communities in academia and industry.